adamdavidcole/diffusion_latent_exploration/webapp/README.md

 # WAN Video Matrix Viewer

-A modern web application for viewing and comparing WAN AI-generated video experiments in a matrix layout.
+A modern React-based web application for viewing and comparing WAN AI-generated video experiments in a matrix layout.

 ## Features